-The 127 Corridor Sale bills itself as the World’s Longest Yard Sale.
+The 127 Yard Sale bills itself as the world's longest yard sale.
 Officials in Kentucky and Tennessee started the annual sale in 1987 to promote attractions along the back roads of the two states.
 The yard sale event now spans six states and stretches for 690 miles.
 It starts on the first Thursday of August each year.

-Whether you make it a long weekend and travel the entire route or go treasure hunting just on the stretch nearest to you, you can tailor your itinerary at the World’s Longest Yard Sale.
+Whether you make it a long weekend and travel the entire route or go treasure hunting just on the stretch nearest to you, you can tailor your itinerary.

 Pick through a hodgepodge of closet-clearing junk, household items of varying vintage, and genuine antiques from individuals and professional dealers.
-Up to 5,000 vendors set up shop along the route.
-The event organizers discourage them from selling used clothing (though it's not prohibited), and instead try to promote "antiques and oddities."
-In some places along the route, there's the air of a church rummage sale; in others, it feels more like an antique roadshow—occasionally with prices to match.
+Up to 2,200 vendors set up shop along the route.
+The event organizers discourage them from selling used clothing (though it is not prohibited) and instead try to promote "antiques and oddities."
+In some places along the route, there is the air of a church rummage sale; in others, it feels more like an antique roadshow—occasionally with prices to match.

-The World's Longest Yard Sale begins in Michigan and extends 690 miles to Alabama.
+The yard sale begins in Michigan and extends 690 miles to Alabama.
 If you travel the entire route, you pass through Michigan, Ohio, Kentucky, Tennessee, Georgia, and Alabama.

-From its start near Addison, Michigan, to the stretch near Chattanooga, Tennessee, the World's Longest Yard Sale follows US Route 127.
-It continues on past Chattanooga to the finish line in Alabama on Lookout Mountain Parkway, often touted as the most scenic portion of the drive.
+From its northernmost point near Addison, Michigan, to the stretch near Chattanooga, Tennessee, the sale follows US Route 127.
+It continues on past Chattanooga to the southernmost point in Alabama on Lookout Mountain Parkway, often touted as the most scenic portion of the drive.